Side-by-side comparison of Webflow and WordPress interfaces showing visual builder vs admin dashboard

 WordPress: Ongoing maintenance

 Winner: Webflow.
-Zero maintenance beats any amount of control.
+Zero maintenance beats any amount of control for most users.

 Integrations and extensions